-- a) On the first of each year, all shift employees will be credited with 48 hours of Holiday Leave. - b) New employees starting between January 1 June 30, will be credited with 48 hours of Holiday Leave.
-Employees starting between July 1 December 31, will be credited with 24 hours of Holiday Leave.
+- a) On the first of each year, all shift employees will be credited with 72 hours of Holiday Leave. - b) New employees starting between January 1-June 30, will be credited with 72 hours of Holiday Leave.
+Employees starting between July 1-December 31, will be credited with 36 hours of Holiday Leave.

 Beginning Balance Hours Per Pay Period Annual Total

-January 48 3 120
+January 72 3 144

-February 48 3 114
+February 72 3 138

-March 48 3 108
+March 72 3 132

-April 48 3 102
+April 72 3 126

-May 48 3 96
+Мау 72 3 120

-June 48 3 90
+June 72 3 114

-July 24 3 60
+July 36 3 72

-August 24 3 54
+August 36 3 66

-September 24 3 48
+September 36 3 60

-October 24 3 42
+October 36 3 54

-November 24 3 36
+November 36 3 48

-December 24 3 30
+December 36 3 42

 - c) If an employee is transferred from an Administrative Assignment (non-platoon schedule) to a 24-hour shift (platoon) assignment, the employee will be credited with twenty-four (24) hours of Holiday Leave.
-In addition, the employee would retain any unused personal holiday hours for use later in the year. - d) At the beginning of each month (or on the initial date of hire if hired during the first fifteen days of the month) each employee will be credited three (3) hours of Holiday Leave. - e) In the event that an employee works on the 4th of July, Thanksgiving or Christmas (i.e., Super Holiday) he/she shall be paid at an additional hourly rate of one-half times his/her straight time hourly rate for each hour worked on the holiday.
-(Each Holiday is defined as the 24-hour shift that begins the day of the Holiday at 08:00 or 07:00) This rate of pay is equal to an additional half-time pay over his/her regular straight time rate of pay. - f) For example, an employee working a non-overtime shift would receive an additional half (1/2) time on a Super Holiday; an employee already working overtime on a Super Holiday will be paid at double their straight time hourly rate. - g) Employees will be allowed to have a negative balance of Holiday Leave if it is anticipated that they will be able to have a zero balance by the end of the year. - h) In the event that that the employee has a negative balance when they separate from service the negative balance will be deducted from their other compensated leave. - i) Employees will be cashed out up to 23.75 hours of unused holiday leave at the end of the year.
+In addition, the employee would retain any unused personal holiday hours for use later in the year. - d) At the beginning of each month (or on the initial date of hire if hired during the first fifteen days of the month) each employee will be credited three (3) hours of Holiday Leave. - e) In the event that an employee works on the 4th of July, Thanksgiving or Christmas (i.e., Super Holiday) he/she shall be paid at an additional hourly rate of one-half times his/her straight-time hourly rate for each hour worked on the holiday.
+(Each Holiday is defined as the 24-hour shift that begins the day of the Holiday at 08:00 or 07:00) This rate of pay is equal to an additional half-time pay over his/her regular straight-time rate of pay. - f) For example, an employee working a non-overtime shift would receive an additional half (1/2) time on a Super Holiday; an employee already working overtime on a Super Holiday will be paid at double their straight-time hourly rate. - g) Employees will be allowed to have a negative balance of Holiday Leave if it is anticipated that they will be able to have a zero balance by the end of the year. - h) In the event that the employee has a negative balance when they separate from service the negative balance will be deducted from their other compensated leave. - i) Employees will be cashed out up to 23.75 hours of unused holiday leave at the end of the year.
 Holiday Leave in excess of 23.75 hours at the end of the year will be forfeited.
 The cash out will be paid on the first payday of the next calendar year. - j) Any employee who quits, retires, dies or is terminated will receive regular compensation for any accrued Holiday Leave, which has not been used.
 Accrued Holiday pay and/or termination pay of a deceased employee will be paid to the same individual to who is paid his/her accrued wages.